MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-databricks-modern-analytics-architecture-content.md

      - Silver: Contains cleaned, filtered data.
      - Gold: Stores aggregated data that's useful for business analytics.

-1. The analytical platform ingests data from the disparate batch and streaming sources.
+   The analytical platform ingests data from the disparate batch and streaming sources.
 Data scientists use this data for these tasks:

      - Data preparation
      - Data exploration
      - Model preparation
      - Model training

-   MLflow manages parameter, metric, and model tracking in data science code runs.
-The coding possibilities are flexible:

      - Code can be in SQL, Python, R, and Scala.
      - Code can use popular open-source libraries and frameworks such as Koalas, Pandas, and scikit-learn, which are pre-installed and optimized.
      - Practitioners can optimize for performance and cost with single-node and multi-node compute options.

-1. Machine learning models are available in several formats:
+6. Machine learning models are available in several formats:

+   - The solution deploys models to Azure Machine Learning web services or Azure Kubernetes Service (AKS) or managed endpoint
-   - Azure Databricks stores information about models in the [MLflow Model Registry][MLflow Model Registry].
+   - Azure Databricks also stores information about models in the MLflow Model Registry.
 The registry makes models available through batch, streaming, and REST APIs.
-   - The solution can also deploy models to Azure Machine Learning web services or Azure Kubernetes Service (AKS).

-1. Services that work with the data connect to a single underlying data source to ensure consistency.
-For instance, users can run SQL queries on the data lake with Azure Databricks SQL Analytics.
-This service:
+7. Services that work with the data connect to a single underlying data source to ensure consistency.
+For instance, users can run SQL queries on the data lake with Azure Synapse Analytics.
+In this case, you can also link azure synapse analytics workspace to azure Machine learning studio to attach an Apache Spark pool, powered by Azure Synapse Analytics, as a dedicated compute for data wrangling at scale or conduct model training all from the same Python notebook.
+Also, you can utilize azure machine learning to build models on the underlying data.

-   - Provides a query editor and catalog, the query history, basic dashboarding, and alerting.
-   - Uses integrated security that includes row-level and column-level permissions.
-   - Uses a [Photon-powered Delta Engine to accelerate performance][Photon improves performance].
+8. Users can export gold data sets out of the data lake into Azure Synapse via the optimized Synapse connector.
+SQL pools in Azure Synapse provide a data warehousing and compute environment.

-1. Power BI generates analytical and historical reports and dashboards from the unified data platform.
+9. Power BI generates analytical and historical reports and dashboards from the unified data platform.
 When working with Azure Databricks, this service uses these features:

-   - A [built-in Azure Databricks connector][Power BI connector for Azure Databricks] for visualizing the underlying data.
-   - Optimized Java Database Connectivity (JDBC) and Open Database Connectivity (ODBC) drivers.

-1. Users can export gold data sets out of the data lake into Azure Synapse via the optimized Synapse connector.
-SQL pools in Azure Synapse provide a data warehousing and compute environment.

-1. The solution uses Azure services for collaboration, performance, reliability, governance, and security:
+The solution uses Azure services for collaboration, performance, reliability, governance, and security:

 - Azure Purview provides data discovery services, sensitive data classification, and governance insights across the data estate.
 - Azure DevOps offers continuous integration and continuous deployment (CI/CD) and other integrated version control features.
 - Azure Key Vault securely manages secrets, keys, and certificates.
 - Azure Active Directory (Azure AD) provides single sign-on (SSO) for Azure Databricks users.
 Azure Databricks supports automated user provisioning with Azure AD for these tasks:

   - Creating new users.
   - Assigning each user an access level.
   - Removing users and denying them access.

 - Azure Monitor collects and analyzes Azure resource telemetry.
 By proactively identifying problems, this service maximizes performance and reliability.
 - Azure Cost Management and Billing provides financial governance services for Azure workloads.

 ### Components